Anthonyrajlucas/anto-productivity-app-backend/README.md

 ## User Stories

-The back-end section of the project focuses on its administration side and covers one user story:
+- The back-end section of the project focuses on its administration side and covers one user story:

-- As an admin, I want to be able to create, edit and delete users, tasks, packsmy invention task, my duty task, so that I can have control over the content of the application and also remove any potential inappropriate content.
+- As an admin, I want to be able to create, edit, and delete users, tasks, task statuses, categories, priorities, and statuses. so that I can have control over the content of the application and also remove any potentially inappropriate content.

 ## Database